moiseevigor/moiseevigor.github.io/_posts/2017-03-14-convert-http-to-https-links-sed-linux.markdown

 on your brand new `https://example.com`, that it says “Some parts of this page are not secure”.

 So what is insecure?
-Simply you may have used the insecure contents like images or extenal JS libraries loaded from CDN.
+Simply you may have used the insecure contents like images or external JS libraries loaded from CDN.

 To help with this, Linux has a small and powerful command to find and substitute the `old_phrase` with the `new_phrase` in